ryrebs/dev-overload-starterpack/devops-starter/hashicorp-vault/README.md

 - Create admin token:

-  - Create the admin policy:
+  - Create the admin policy file and upload it to vault:

     `vault policy write admin admin-policy.hcl`